Maurice Besly

 Besly's compositions include orchestral works, songs and ballads, short choral works, piano pieces, and works for violin.
 He also composed the musical plays For Ever After, Luana and Khan Zala and edited the Queen’s College Hymn Book.
 His transcriptions for orchestra include works by Bach, and for piano / organ works by Stravinsky (Firebird suite), Falla (El amor brujo) and Bizet (Carmen).
-His motet "O Lord, support us," a setting of a prayer by St. John Henry Newman, is still frequently sung in Anglican Cathedrals.
+His motet O Lord, support us, a setting of a prayer by St John Henry Newman, is still frequently sung in Anglican Cathedrals.

+From time to time his name is misspelt as "Besley" rather than "Besly".